microsoft/BotBuilder-CognitiveServices/Node/samples/Integral/README.md

 #### Where to find the Model URL

-In the LUIS application's dashboard, click the "Publish App" button in the right side bar, select an Endpoint Key and then click the "Publish" button.
-After a couple of moments, you will see a url that makes your models available as a web service.
+In the LUIS application's dashboard, click the "Publish" button in the top bar and click on the "Publish to production slot".
+From the region list below, select your preferred region and copy the link as-is.

 ![Publishing a Model](../LuisActionBinding/images/prereqs-publish.png)